ProfessorBone/JHU-Agentic-AI/AI Agent Build Guide.md

 What is the key difference between RAG and long-term memory?

+How does defining an agent's environment (via PEAS) and linking it to tools (via MCP) increase both realism and reliability in your system?

 **Success Criteria:** 20% improvement on RAG-dependent accuracy; latency <2.5s p95.
 ⸻